bavafaali/GM-VAE/README.md

 # GM-VAE
 Implementing Variational Auto-Encoder (VAE)

-I have used MNIST dataset for this implementation
+MNIST dataset has been used for this implementation